Flashyrs/Flashyrs/README.md

 <h3>🚀 About Me</h3>
 <p>
 I am passionate about creating innovative solutions through technology.
-My focus is on building secure systems that integrate blockchain and IoT.
 I love learning by experimenting and turning ideas into reality.
 </p>